Basic Async/Await in Unity C#!

 Creating the Editor Window

-Unity reacts differently to specific folder names, and it's best to store all custom editor UI scripts and assets on this folder: image.png
+The reason we need this is because Unity reacts differently to specific folder names, and it's best to store all custom editor UI scripts and assets on this folder:

 Editor

-Since we're in version 2021.3, let's take advantage of Unity's new UI Toolkit package, which comes now pre-installed in the editor.
+Since we're in version 2021.3, we can use of Unity's new UI Toolkit package, which comes now pre-installed in the editor.

-Insert the name you'd like, and click on the Confirm button.
-You'll create these new files: image.png
+Insert the name you'd like (we'll find out if Threading is the right word here), and click on the Confirm button.
+You'll create these new files:

 Your new EditorWindow consists of 3 files: